mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 header:
   og_image: images/2018-08-06-resurrecting-2/cover.jpg
   teaser: images/2018-08-06-resurrecting-2/cover.jpg
+excerpt: Using Docker to get a legacy library under test in continuous integration
 ---

-In this post, I demonstrate how to retrofit automated tests onto a legacy untested library.
+In this post, I demonstrate how to retrofit automated tests onto an untested, legacy library.

 This is part two of a three-part series about how I resurrected the [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger) repository.
 It's a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
 The longer story is in [part one](/resurrecting-1/), but the short version is that I discovered an abandoned library and brought it back to life to power a new SaaS business: